loh-0/Algothon25-wiki/docs/index.md

 ## Case Brief
-When this becomes available, the link to the repository will be accessible here.
+The link to the repository is displayed in the header of this site.

+Please fork/download a copy of the repository.

+Alternatively, click [here](https://github.com/UNSW-Fintech-Society-Events/algothon2022-starter-code) to be redirected to Github.

 Access the Facebook event [here](https://fb.me/e/2s8B14mEG).